JustLeader69420/mmx-marlin-custom/README.md

      - might be a little buggy
        - I believe that at the moment the machine crashes and reboots when there is no action
  - Because of the menu modifications, a few icons have been enabled, which previously only existed in the TFT35 folder, but weren't used when updating icons, if you see empty icons, download a TFT35 theme folder from either Mingda, or ![my themes repository](https://git.justleader.eu/justleader/mmx-marlin-themes), then install them.
+ - Make Preheat filament types changeable (for now only in sourcecode before building) in Configuration.h
  - \+ there might be a few more changes, I try to add them to the list when they are finished

 ## Notes: